 Warnings From Old Testament Times

-10 For I don’t want you to be unaware, brothers, that all our fathers were under the cloud, all passed through the sea, 2 and all were baptized into Moses in the cloud and in the sea; 3 moreover, all ate the same spiritual food 4 and all drank the same spiritual drink, for they drank from a spiritual Rock that followed them: and that Rock was Christ.
-5 Nevertheless, with most of them God was not well-pleased, for they were laid low in the wilderness.
+10 For I don’t want you to be unaware, brothers, that all our fathers were under the cloud, all passed through the sea, 2 and all were baptized into Moses in the cloud and in the sea; 3 moreover, all ate the same spiritual food, 4 and all drank the same spiritual drink, for they drank from a spiritual Rock that followed them; and that Rock was Christ.
+5 Nevertheless, with most of them God was not well-pleased, for they were struck down in the wilderness.

 14 Therefore, my beloved friends, flee from idolatry.
 15 I speak as to wise men: judge for yourselves what I’m about to say.
 16 The cup of blessing that we bless, is it not a participation in the blood of Christ?
 The bread that we break, is it not a participation in the body of Christ?
 17 Because there is one loaf, we who are many are one body, for we all partake of the one loaf.
 18 Consider also the people of Israel.6 Are not those who eat from the sacrifices participants in the altar?
-19 So what am I saying?
+19 What then am I saying?
 That food offered to idols is anything, or that an idol is anything?
-20 No, I’m saying that the things the Gentiles sacrifice, they sacrifice to demons and not to God; and I do not want you to become participants with demons.
+20 No, I’m saying that the things the Gentiles sacrifice, they sacrifice to demons, and not to God; and I do not want you to become participants with demons.
 21 You cannot drink the cup of the Lord and the cup of demons; you cannot partake of the Lord’s table and the table of demons.
-22 Or should we provoke the Lord to jealousy?
+22 Or is it that we’re trying to provoke6 the Lord to jealousy?
 Are we stronger than he is?

 Freedom Controlled by Love

-31 So then, whether you eat or drink—no matter what you do—do it all to the glory of God.
-32 Give no offense, whether to the Jews, the Greeks, or the church of God, 33 just as I myself8 strive to please all men in all things, not seeking my own profit, but the profit of the many, that they might be saved.
-Become imitators of me, just as I myself became an imitator of Christ.9
+31 So then: Whether you eat or drink—no matter what you do—do it all to the glory of God.
+32 Give no offense, whether to the Jews, the Greeks, or the church of God, 33 just as I myself9 strive to please all men in all things, not seeking my own profit, but the profit of the many, so that they may be saved.
+Become imitators of me, just as I myself became an imitator of Christ.10